vincent3569/zpBootstrap/README.md

 zpBootstrap
 ============

-### Note about this fork
+## Note about this fork

 **The original theme lacks some compatibility for ZenphotoCMS 1.6.x and PHP 8+.
 Since it is a widely used theme the ZenphotoCMS team decided to forked to make it generally compatible.
-We hope the original developer picks it up again in the future.
-DOwnload the master via the green "Code" button and "Download ZIP as there are no "versions" for our changes.**
+We hope the original developer picks it up again in the future.**

+**Download the master via the green "Code" button and "Download ZIP as there are no "versions" for our changes.**

+## General

 zpBootstrap is a « Responsive » theme for [Zenphoto CMS](https://www.zenphoto.org), based on [Bootstrap framework](https://getbootstrap.com/docs/3.4/).